ZackMattor/clipper/README.md

 Need the exact video path?
 Call `GET /api/media/{id}/url` to resolve the relative path to the primary video on demand (the server only scans a folder when you ask for its URL).

-Need to inspect the subtitles first? `GET /api/media/{id}/subtitles` returns structured subtitle entries (start/end timestamps in milliseconds plus text) sourced from the subtitle cache, and automatically demuxes an English track if needed.
+Need to inspect the subtitles first? `GET /api/media/{id}/subtitles` returns structured subtitle entries (start/end timestamps in milliseconds plus text) sourced directly from the managed subtitle entity, and automatically demuxes an English track if needed.

 If a movie only has an `.mkv` file with embedded subtitles, the extractor automatically demuxes the first subtitle track (preferring English text-based streams) into a companion `*.auto.srt` before running, so you don’t have to manage external `.srt` files manually.
 Image-based codecs (e.g., PGS) are skipped because they can’t be converted to SRT without OCR.
 Each source is identified by its folder name (e.g., `Jurassic Park 1 (1993)`), and the system always prefers subtitles derived from the container and tagged as English when multiple options exist.***
 ```json